AveryUALibrary/Godot-Cookbook/content/World/2d_perlin_noise_world_gen.md

 ## Create the World Generation Script

 Now, let's create the script that will generate the world.
-Right click on the `World` node and select `New Script`.
+Right click on the `World` node and select `Attach Script`.
 Name the script `world.gd`.

 The way we will generate the world is by using Perlin noise.
 Perlin noise is a type of noise that is used to create smooth random values.
 It is often used to create terrain in games.
 We will use a combination of Perlin noise and tile maps to create our world.

 ### Import the Tile Map

-While holding `left Ctrl`, click and drag the `TileMap` node into the script.
+Click and drag the `TileMap` node into the script, before releasing the click hold down `Ctrl`.
 This will create a variable that references the `TileMap` node.
 We will use this variable to access the `TileMap` node from the script.
 You should see something like this:

 ```gdscript
 @onready var tile_map = $TileMap